EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today was a simpler day.
 I learned about decorator functions in Python.

 The main exercise was designed to slap on a decorator function that would calculate the time it takes to run each function.
+### R1D52
+The main program today was a Higher Lower guessing game.
+This was to primarily practice using Flask.

+Essentially, when the program starts, a random number is generated.
+Then, a user has to guess a number by using URL in the browser in the form "/guess/<number>".